moogster11/CV/portfolio/events.md

 ---
 # Page settings
-layout: default # Choose layout: "default", "homepage" or "documentation-archive"
+# layout: default # Choose layout: "default", "homepage" or "documentation-archive"
-title: Event booking form # Define a title of your page
+# title: PGR enquiry routes # Define a title of your page
-description: Improving how users book and manage event bookings #
+# description: Improving how users make PhD enquiries
+# Service mapping, prototyping, form delivery, google analytics # Define a description of your page
-keywords: # Define keywords for search engines
+# keywords: # Define keywords for search engines
-comments: false # Set to "true" in order to enable comments on this page.
+# comments: false # Set to "true" in order to enable comments on this page.
 Make sure you properly setup "disqus_forum_shortname" variable in "_config.yml"
 ---

-Service mapping, prototyping, stakeholder engagement, agile delivery

 <style>
 .container {